yookue/ant-buddy-pro/docs/form/IconSelect/index.en-US.md

 ## IconSelect

-IconSelect, provides a capability that displaying icons for choosing.
+IconSelect, provides a select box that displaying icons for choosing.

 ### Import